-- Cook pasta according to package directions in heavily salted water, making sure to cook the noodles until al dente.
+- Cook Pasta: Boil the pasta in heavily salted water to al dente according to package directions.
 Drain, reserving 1 ½ cups pasta water.
-Set aside
+Set aside.

-- Sprinkle the flour over the vegetables and whisk to coat.
-Add in the cayenne, mustard powder, nutmeg, salt and pepper.
-Cook, whisking constantly for 3 minutes.
+- Add the flour (roux): Sprinkle the flour over the shallots and stir to coat.
+Cook, stirring constantly, for 2 minutes.

 - Add dairy while whisking: Slowly add the milk to the pot while whisking, followed by the heavy cream.
 Toss a bay leaf into the pot.
 Increase the heat to medium-high and bring to a simmer, whisking frequently.

 - Simmer: Reduce the heat under the pan to maintain a gentle simmer.
 Cook until the sauce thickens, about 8-10 minutes, stirring occasionally.
 Use tongs to remove and discard the bay leaf.

 - Add cheeses, one at a time: Reduce the heat to low and add the mascarpone to the pot.
 Cook, stirring, until completely incorporated.
 Next, add in the gruyere cheese.
 Cook, stirring, until completely melted.
 Finally, add the fontina cheese to the pan.
 Cook, stirring, until fully melted.